javapagar/pip_install_clase/README.md

 <a name="index"></a>
 ### Structure & documentation

-Here's a folder structure with documentation about Pythoneers functions.
+Here's a folder structure with documentation about Pythoneer's functions.
 Clik on any link below to read deeper:

 Data cleaning: